 Premium Currency in EverMerge

-Even though this EverMerge has two different mobile game currencies, only one can be bought with real money.
+Even though EverMerge has two different mobile game currencies, only one can be bought with real money.

 This is the game’s premium currency – rubies.